-Spanish 2 is a continuation of the study of the grammatical and writing skills and study of Spanish culture begun in the first year through the study of stories and novels.
-Emphasis will be placed on speaking, pronunciation, and listening skills.
-The culture of Latin American Spanish speaking countries will also be explored.
+Spanish 2 is a continuation of the grammatical skills and study of culture begun in the first year through the study of stories and novels.
+Emphasis will be placed on speaking, pronunciation, writing, and listening skills.
+Study of Latin America may be included at this level.